jhpyle/docassemble/_docs/config.md

 The `nginx ssl protocols` directive indicates the SSL protocols that [NGINX] should accept (assuming you are using [NGINX]).
-You might want to set it to `TLSv1 TLSv1.1 TLSv1.2` if you need to support older browsers.
+You might want to set it to `TLSv1 TLSv1.1 TLSv1.2 TLSv1.3` if you need to support older browsers.

 {% highlight yaml %}
-nginx ssl protocols: TLSv1 TLSv1.1 TLSv1.2
+nginx ssl protocols: TLSv1 TLSv1.1 TLSv1.2 TLSv1.3
 {% endhighlight %}

 The value is passed directly to the [NGINX] directive [`ssl_protocols`].
-The default is `TLSv1.2`.
+The default is `TLSv1.2 TLSv1.3`.

 This variable is typically set through the environment variable [`DASSLPROTOCOLS`].
 You can change `nginx ssl protocols` on a running server, but the change will only be effective if you restart the system using `docker stop -t 600 <container ID>` followed by `docker start <container ID>`.

+## <a name="nginx ssl ciphers"></a>SSL ciphers

+The `nginx ssl ciphers` directive indicates the SSL ciphers that [NGINX] should accept (assuming you are using [NGINX]).

+{% highlight yaml %}
+nginx ssl ciphers: ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-RSA-AES128-GCM-SHA256:ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-RSA-CHACHA20-POLY1305:DHE-RSA-AES128-GCM-SHA256:DHE-RSA-AES256-GCM-SHA384:DHE-RSA-CHACHA20-POLY1305;
+{% endhighlight %}

+The value is passed directly to the [NGINX] directive [`ssl_ciphers`].
+The default is `HIGH:!aNULL:!MD5`.

+This variable is typically set through the environment variable [`DASSLCIPHERS`].
+You can change `nginx ssl ciphers` on a running server, but the change will only be effective if you restart the system using `docker stop -t 600 <container ID>` followed by `docker start <container ID>`.